ungoogled-software/ungoogled-chromium/BUILDING.md

 * gperf as `gperf`
 * bison as `bison`

-Also, ensure that `TEMP` and `TMP` environment variables point to existing directories.

 See `build.py` for more on customizing the build environment or process.

 ### Build